jessems/mute-politics-twitter/README.md

 These are two very crude ways to filter your feed, but unfortunately it's the only thing Twitter offers at the moment.
 As part of Mute Politics I've included some resources that utilize both approaches.

+### How to Import a Block List of Twitter Accounts (On the web)

+Preparation: Select and download a block user list (e.g. [us_politics_all](us_politics_all.csv) or read more [here](blocking-all-accounts-related-to-u-s-politics))

+Step 1: Click on your profile icon on the top right

+Step 2: Click "Settings and Privacy"

+Step 3: Click "Blocked Accounts"

+Step 4: Click "Advanced Options"

+Step 5: Click "Import a list"

+Step 6: Click "Attach a file to upload" and navigate to one of the provided user block lists

+Step 7: Click "Preview" to preview the accounts that will be blocked

+Step 8: Click "Block" to initiate the blocking

+And you're done!

+### How to Mute Words on Twitter

-### Blocking All U.S. Politics
+### Blocking All Accounts Related to U.S. Politics

-*Note: Read How to import a block list of Twitter accounts for instructions on how to use the bellow lists.*
+*Note: Read [How to import a block list of Twitter Accounts](#how to-import-a-block-list-of-twitter-accounts) for instructions on how to use the bellow lists.*

-You can block everyone that I cover that is related to u.s. politics by using the blocklist us_politics_all.csv.
+You can block everyone that I cover that is related to U.S. Politics by using the blocklist [us_politics_all](us_politics_all.csv).
 Currently this blocks Twitter accounts corresponding to members of:
 - U.S. Cabinet (aka Trump admin, including Trump & Pence)
 - U.S. Senate
 - U.S. Congress